-Dr Manpreet Sethi cautions that while great strides have been made in global nuclear security, steep challenges yet remain.
+Dr Manpreet Sethi cautions that while great strides have been made in global nuclear security, steep challenges still remain

 The last few weeks have witnessed the release of at least three reports (1, 2, 3) on nuclear security.
 This is a welcome development since the import of this subject has in no way diminished since the end of the Nuclear Security Summit (NSS) process in 2016, and the urgency of the challenge must be kept alive.
 In fact, nuclear security is a journey and not a destination.
 It is hence critical that every now and then the spotlight is placed on the issue to check whether the international community is on the right track.